-The teacher then takes attendance and everyone sits around waiting for the task to finish.
-This takes up another two to three minutes.
-After five minutes have been wasted, class starts.
-Finally.
+The teacher then takes the attendance while everyone sits and waits for the teacher to finish.
+This takes another 2-3 minutes and after five minutes have been wasted, class starts.

-If five minutes are wasted per classroom period, this translates to thirty minutes for a six-period school day.
+If five minutes are wasted per classroom period, this translates to 30 minutes for a six-period school day.
 Multiplying that by a 180-day school year equates to one month of school learning wasted each year.
-Multiply that by twelve years of schooling, and one full year of instruction is completely lost during a student's lifetime at school.
+Multiply that by 12 years of schooling, and one full year of instruction is completely lost in a student's lifetime in school.

-And that's a conservative estimate.
-Shirley Hord, Southwest Educational Development Laboratory in Texas, discovered that three to seventeen minutes are wasted at the beginning of each class period each school year.
-That is, from the time the first student enters the classroom until instruction actually begins, wasted time can range from 9 percent to 32 percent of total class time, which is one-third of school time lost.
+And that's minimal, because Shirley Hord, Southwest Educational Development Laboratory in Texas, discovered that 3 to 17 minutes are wasted at the beginning of each class period each school year.
+That is, from the time the first student enters the classroom, until instruction actually begins, wasted time can range from 9 percent to 32 percent of total class time, which is one-third of school time lost.

-No one would tolerate wasting even a fraction of this time waiting in line at a supermarket or theater.
-At school, wasted time should be totally unacceptable.
+No one would tolerate waiting in line at a super market or theater for even a fraction of this wasted time, so this should not be acceptable in school, either.